Victorian Railways NA class: 8A

+NA class locomotives Nos 14A (red) and 8A (black) at Lakeside, 1988, facing opposite directions.

 8A was placed on a plinth in a children's playground in the suburb of Beaumaris near Sandringham in 1955.
 In 1970 the Puffing Billy Preservation Society purchased and removed the engine first to Newport Workshops, then to Emerald in 1976.
-The following year restoration of the engine began at Belgrave and was completed in 1982, becoming the backbone of the fleet for the following 20 years.
+In the intermediate period the engine, sans boiler cladding and some other fittings, was stored on top of transfer wagon 129Q outside Ballarat North Workshops.
+In 1977 restoration of the engine began at Belgrave and was completed in 1982, becoming the backbone of the fleet for the following 20 years.

 In 1987 the engine was the first NA to be turned on the newly installed turntable in Emerald to test out wheel wear with the locomotive facing towards Belgrave.
 In 1988 regular driver Ron Picking fitted a former VR N class five chime whistle to the top of the drivers side water tank.
 In October 1998 8A became the first NA along with 12A to venture to Gembrook since 2 August 1953 hauling a public shakedown special.

 In May 2002 8A was withdrawn from service and given a thorough overhaul, returning to service in October 2006.
 In June 2019 8A was quickly taken out of service due to issues with the main steam delivery pipes; these were found to have expired and since the railway was experiencing a loco shortage new external steam delivery pipes were fitted instead as a temporary measure.
 The locomotive is currently in regular traffic.